Welcome to Creative Math for Children!

 Unfortunately, most schools and teachers present math to young children intellectually.
 Interest and enthusiasm wane and often result in the child being forced to do math.
 As a result many negative associations toward math start here and can escalate in some cases to the point, where children who otherwise would have been good at math, become completely unable to do math at all.
 The reason not being their ability but their aversion towards numbers.
 This is nothing less than a tragedy since mathematics is one of the most beautiful languages the Creator has given us to comprehend the underlying harmony and perfection of this beautiful world we call our home.

-What we have in store for the future…
+What’s in store for the future…

 – A comprehensive discussion and layout of the Waldorf Arithmetic Curriculum – Foundation Phase (Grade 1-3)